Upcoming Events

 Learning Objectives

-• Participants will be able to apply knowledge of appropriate emotion-coping strategies for children in real-world contexts.
+• Participants will be prepared to apply knowledge of support strategies for affected families in real-world contexts.

 Registration Information